kaingi/alx-airbnb-database/normalization.md

-✅ Normalization of AirBnB Database to 3NF
+Normalization of AirBnB Database to 3NF
-🎯 Objective:
+**Objective:
-Ensure the database schema is in Third Normal Form (3NF) — meaning:
+-Ensure the database schema is in Third Normal Form (3NF) — meaning:

-It is in 1NF (all attributes atomic).
+1. It is in 1NF (all attributes atomic).

-It is in 2NF (no partial dependencies).
+2. It is in 2NF (no partial dependencies).

-It is in 3NF (no transitive dependencies).
+3. It is in 3NF (no transitive dependencies).

 📦 Entities Before Normalization
 We had the following tables: